CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • April 2015

 We dubbed our model “the perfect STEM tool.”
 Even our AP sixth grade science class understood it!
 But, when we sent our little STEM project to Scientific American, they ignored us.
 Even Wikipedia rejected our summary as “original research.”
 The AAAS and Nature magazines rejected us without comment.
 We’ve written to a diversity of scholars and even they are reluctant to comment.
 So, we’re going back over our logic and math, asking, “What are we doing wrong?”

 A small group of high school students and a few of their teachers: We have been trying to figure out what to do with an all-encompassing-but-simple mathematical and geometrical model.
 Findings to date are presented with the hope that the academic-scientific community can tell us how best to proceed with our very simple charts.

 Yes, this project began by simply dividing the edges of a tetrahedron in half.
 Delighted with the simple complexity, we had models, but quickly had to resort to calculations on paper.
 Everyone should chart the universe!
 We quickly learned it is called base-2 exponential notation.
-Not long thereafter we discovered Kees Boeke’s simple work using base-10.
-It was interesting but not as granular as our work.
-We first thought our work was an excellent Science-Technology-Engineering-Math (STEM) tool so we began sharing it with others within very preliminary web pages, Cf. the Ref. .
-The first chart was a 60″ by 11″ board that started with the Planck Length and went to the Observable Universe, Cf. the Ref. .
+Not long thereafter, Kees Boeke and his base-10 Cosmic View came to our attention.
+It was entertaining but not as granular as our base-2 outline.
+We first thought our work was an excellent Science-Technology-Engineering-Math (STEM) tool so began sharing it with others through our early web pages, Cf. the Ref. .
+Our first chart was a 60″ by 11″ board that started with the Planck Length and went to the Observable Universe, Cf. the Ref. .